exceljs/exceljs/README.md

   bgColor:{argb:'FF0000FF'}
 };

+// fill A3 with solid coral
+ws.getCell('A3').fill = {
+  type: 'pattern',
+  pattern:'solid',
+  fgColor:{argb:'F08080'},
+};

-// fill A3 with blue-white-blue gradient from left to right ws.getCell('A3').fill = {
+// fill A4 with blue-white-blue gradient from left to right ws.getCell('A4').fill = {
   type: 'gradient',
   gradient: 'angle',
   degree: 0,